drb1972/pdsb4g/README.md

    - Edit a member in 3270 (I don't recommend zowe explorer because it works with cached data and doesn't reflect the updates sometimes), delete a couple of lines and add another.
    - Delete another member
    - Create a new member
    - Wait a minute before you go to GitHub and see the changes.
-Edit the member you modified and click on history icon or in the commit code to see the changes.
+Edit the member in GitHub that you modified and click on history icon or in the commit code to see the changes.
    - Repeat various times by changing the same member.
 You'll see the modification history.

 - Test2: